Apple's Tim Cook says there's a greater issue than Russian Facebook ads

 The tech giants told lawmakers that steps were installed to prevent such meddling again, including the shutting down of suspect accounts.

-Cook, in his interview with Holt from Apple's Cupertino, California, headquarters, said his Silicon Valley colleagues have "learned along the way a lot" since the election.
+Cook, in his interview with Holt, said the social media companies have "learned along the way a lot" since the election.

-Apple is gearing up for the release Friday of its iPhone X, the latest incarnation of the company's flagship product first released 10 years ago.
+"We'll probably learn more in those hearings as to the particulars.
+But I do think that technology itself doesn't want to be good.
+It doesn't want to be anything," Cook said.
+"It's up to the creator of the technology and the user of the technology to make it good."

+Cook, who took the helm of Apple in 2011, said it's especially important for companies to build trust with their customers, especially at a time when personal data can easily be hacked or used online.